spMohanty/sigmah-vagrant-box/README.md

 Feel free to customise further or use as is.

-The directory `webapp` is sync'd to `/vagrant` so place your code in there and hack away.
+The directory `shared` is sync'd to `/vagrant`......so you can place files that you need to be shared with the VM, there.

 Ports 8080 and 5432 are mapped to their respective ports on the VM.